 (last door on right, wing closer to library)

-Learning Outcomes for 113 Outcomes are listed for each chapter of the
+learning outcomes are listed for each chapter of the

 1) biology is very exciting and in the news every day;

-2) in Bio113, you will learn biology in a new and effective way; and
+2) in Bio113, you will learn biology in a more effective way; and

 3) you get to use an eBook that integrates the web with your reading.

 Biology has become too massive to memorize factoids.
 Bio113 and 114 are organized around the 5 Big Ideas of biology: Information, Evolution, Cells, Emergent Properties and Homeostasis.
 The natural world is not subdivided into big or small biology.
 For this class, you will read chapters that cover all 5 big ideas at 3 size levels.
 Upon completion of Bio113, you may take Bio114 OR Bio112.
-For the biology major, you need one odd number (113 or 111) AND an even number (114 or 112) introductory biology course.
+For the biology major and for medical schools, you need one odd number (113 or 111) AND an even number (114 or 112) introductory biology course.
 Any combination in any order is acceptable.